 Is the show over already? (pic via cbssports.com)

 It's probably just as well that Clutter favorite Benedict Cumberbatch says he'll never appear in Doctor Who, because I'm pretty sure that would cause my melon-head to explode, which BDH and Little Buddha would have to clean up, and that would make me feel bad.
 Yes, it's for the best.

 It's not sounding good for the future of AC/DC.
 I just sort of assumed the band would outlive the rest of us without issue.

 Clutterheads, it's gambling time.
 We have a two part bet for you today: 1) Will newly-engaged couple Donnie Wahlberg and Jenny McCarthy actually make it to the alter, and 2) If so, how long will the marriage last?
 The first bet is a straight yes/no, and we'll set the over/under on the second part at...18 months.
 Place your bets, kids.

 For those of you who are interested in such things, Clutter has the release date for the Magic Mike sequel for you right here.
 We're here for whatever information you need, without (much) judgment.

 Okay kids, that's going to do it for now.
 I was going to close things out today with a NKOTB clip to show that there are no hard feelings around the upcoming Wahlberg - McCarthy wedding, but I just can't do it.
 BDH and Little Buddha suggested I stop beating myself up over it and use a clip of some Golden Retrievers playing instead.
 What can I tell you, when they're right, they're right, and they're always right.
 See for yourself with today's, "Clip of the Day."

 Yeah, that was a much better call.

 Thanks for stopping by, everyone.
 It was great to see you, as always.
-Enjoy the rest of your day, and we'll see you back here again for more silliness soon.
-Until next time, that's today's Clutter, and are outta here.
+I hope you have a great rest of your day, and we'll see you back here again for more randomness soon.
+Until next time, that's today's Clutter, and we are outta here.